Skip to content

 Apply Agent Template

 Stand an agent up from an Agent Template.
-A template is an agent definition with identity omitted (its whole behavior bundle — personality, objectives, guardrails, skills, playbooks, outreach — lives inline), so applying one imports that definition through the same path as Import.
+A template is an agent document with identity omitted — the same two-layer shape as an export (a definition layer with personality, objectives, guardrails, skills, playbooks, message templates; a capabilities layer with people and outreach configuration) — so applying one imports that document through the same path as Import.

 Method Path Role Scope